F-X-CHAN/RainWorldClock/README.md

 # RainWorldClock

-Recreates the cycle clock in the game Rain World.
-That's a pretty cool game.
+Recreates the cycle clock in the game [Rain World](https://rainworldgame.com/).
+If you haven't played it, go check it out!

 Forked from Trebor-Huang/clock project and adapted to Win.
 He/She has done great job.